qri-io/rfcs/text/0032-access_command.md

 ```
 $ qri access visible --help
 Visible makes your dataset publically visible to others.
 While online, peers
-that connect to you can only see datasets and versions that you've published.
+that connect to you can only see datasets and versions that you've made visible.
-Making a datset a dataset always makes all previous history entries available,
+Making a datset visible always makes all previous history entries available,
 and any updates to a visible dataset will be immediately visible.
-Published
+Visible
 datasets will show up in feeds.

 New datasets are *not* visible by default, and remain hidden until pushed.

-Pushing to the registry requires a dataset be either encrypted or published.
+Pushing to the registry requires a dataset be either encrypted or visible.
 By default pushing a dataset to the registry also makes a dataset visible.

 Usage: